 Knowing how to choose a child custody lawyer who will provide you with the legal advice you need at a price you can afford, and be the right fit for your situation, isn't easy.
 It's one of the most critical children custody decisions you will make.

 One thing I have heard in many of my consults is the difficulty of figuring out "how do you find the best child custody lawyer?"

 Here's the truth about searching for the "best" child custody lawyer in Texas.
 There is not one.
 You will find that there is not necessarily the best lawyer for you and your case, but there is the right lawyer for you and your case.

 For example, at the Law Office of Bryan Fagan, PLLC, we frequently represent people who have gone through Divorce, Child Custody, Child Support, or other Family Law cases.
-We might be a great fit for people who need representation for those cases.
+We might be an excellent fit for people who need representation for those cases.